Deform Paths

 To correct the position, directly drag and move the control point.

-In Edit Mode for deform paths, moving a control point does not deform the ArtMesh.
+If you are editing a deform path, moving a control point does not deform the ArtMesh.

 See the “Tool Details Palette” page for other sub-tools.